 Amazingly, you can change almost all of the configuration settings for a Cloud SQL instance after you’ve created it, even the machine type and the zone!
 The instance will go offline for a few minutes when you change the machine type or the zone, though.

-The only settings you can’t change after you’ve created an instance are the instance ID, the region, the MySQL version (which can only be either 5.6 or 5.7 at the moment anyway), and the storage type (that is, either SSD or HDD).
+The only settings you can’t change after you’ve created an instance are the instance ID, the region, and the storage type (that is, either SSD or HDD).
 Also, once you’ve configured a private IP address for an instance, you can’t remove it.

 Another issue you might run into is called replication lag.
 To achieve high availability for a Cloud SQL instance, you need to create a failover replica.
 With this configuration, every write operation on the primary database is also made on the replica.
 Normally, there’s only a slight delay before the update is performed on the replica, but there are times when the replica can fall behind, and there’s a significant lag before updates are made.

 Although the replica will not lose any of the updates, a significant lag can cause a failover to take longer if the primary fails.
 If the replication lag becomes too high, then Google’s SLA will no longer be valid, so it’s important to address this issue.

 To make sure you’ll know when replication lag occurs, you can set up an alert.
 You just need to configure Cloud Monitoring to monitor the replica_lag and network_lag metrics.

 When replication lag is caused by a temporary spike in database updates, the replica will eventually catch up, and you don’t need to take any action.
 If the lag is continually high, then you could try optimizing queries.
 If that doesn’t solve the problem, then you may need to shard your database into multiple instances to spread out the load.

 And that’s it for Cloud SQL configuration.